tensorlayer/TensorLayer/README.md

 TensorLayer is a Deep Learning (DL) and Reinforcement Learning (RL) library extended from [Google TensorFlow](https://www.tensorflow.org).
 It provides popular DL and RL modules that can be easily customized and assembled for tackling real-world machine learning problems.

-* NEW: Compatible with TF 1.0 🆕
+* NEWS: Compatible with TF 1.0 🆕

 # Why TensorLayer